deanbunn/ADGMTalk/README.md

 #### Adding Managed Group

-Before an admin or department admin adds a group to the app, they have to set a certain value to an extension attribute on the AD group.
-This provides an extra level of security and ensures that only groups an admin feels comfortable having the membership modified by a web application are managed.
+Before an admin or department admin adds a group to the app, they have to set a certain value on an extension attribute of the AD group.
+This provides an extra layer of security and ensures that only groups an admin feels comfortable having the membership modified by a web application are managed.

 ![Adding Managed Group](Images/adgm_15.JPG)